 The first tip to help men with their mental health is exercise.
 One of the most underutilised tools for emotional and mental health.
 It’s time we get out of our own way in terms of what exercise is suitable for men.

 Just like all medicine has a place, all exercise has a place, especially at certain times of life and health.
-As an avid gym-goer, I understand there is nothing better than getting to the gym, lifting weight and feeling strong.
+As an avid gym-goer, I understand there is nothing better than getting to the gym, lifting weight and feeling strong, however, there may also be a time that yoga and pilates is exactly what is needed to help men relax, rejuvenate and recover from the fatigue and stress they currently face.

 We really need to break down the walls that keep many men from participating or trying a movement that would greatly benefit them simply because it’s not traditionally been seen as a man’s form of movement.